 The PTA program has established key prerequisite courses as part of the admission process for a couple reasons.
 First, student success is the primary objective throughout this program.
 The prerequisite courses selected closely reflect the level of intensity and difficulty of the PTA courses.
 Second, students need to be aware of the time commitment required to complete the PTA program.
 Student commitment and focus are critical to ultimate success.

 If a student is scheduled for an advising appointment, please reference the sample course progression listed below.
 Students are encouraged to bring all college transcripts from colleges or universities where prerequisites were completed.
-Unofficial copies are ok initially, but official copies must be requested and supplied during the application process for admission to Southern.
+Unofficial copies are okay initially, but official copies must be requested and supplied during the application process for admission to Southern.

 Once the application is closed, all applications submitted will be reviewed for completeness.
 The top candidates will progress to the interview stage of the process.

 International students need to apply early for extended processing.
 See International student information for further details.

 PLEASE NOTE: Grades of C minus (C-) are not transferable for credit.
 Credits must be from an accredited college.

 The program of instruction outlined below is for students who are enrolled at Southern Adventist University.
 Courses are taught during daytime hours and usually four to five days a week, depending on the semester of study.
 Class times may vary by quarter depending on instructor and classroom availability.

 A minimum grade of C or 73% is required for all courses in the program